 One of the most important aspects of choosing strong keywords is considering the metric of not just search volume but search relevance.

 Improving the search relevance of your keywords is best achieved by understanding your target audience, their needs, obstacles, and preferences.
-Creating an ICP gives you greater insight into the customer you want to attract, making it significantly easier to select specific keywords that will be relevant to that particular customer.
+Creating ideal customer profiles gives you greater insight into the customer you want to attract, making it significantly easier to select specific keywords that will be relevant to that particular customer.

 Remember: when it comes to keywording, not all site traffic is created equal.
 Site visitors are great – but site visitors who are actually interested in your product and what you do?
 Even better.